People who live in or around Headingley in Leeds came together in Spring 2012 to create small community orchards in the area.

 The initiative is supported by Headingley Development Trust, a community-owned agency that works to create a thriving, sustainable neighbourhood.

-We want to improve the environment, increase biodiversity, contribute to a low-carbon economy, encourage healthy eating, create a resource for learning (for local schools but also people who want to learn about grafting and fruit growing) and eventually provide locally grown fruit at a reasonable price through Headingley Farmers Market - and all by planting a few fruit trees and bushes!
+We want to improve the environment, increase biodiversity, contribute to a low-carbon economy, encourage healthy eating, create a resource for learning (for local schools but also people who want to learn about grafting and fruit growing) and eventually use locally grown fruit productively - and all by planting a few fruit trees and bushes!

 Incidentally, thanks to St Chad's Small Grant Fund, we now have a gazebo (4m x 3m) which can be borrowed for community use in the area.
 We also own a manual apple crusher (but not yet a press) and this can also be borrowed.